Tauffer-Consulting/domino/README.md

 The REST service is written in Python, using the FastAPI framework.
 Read more about it in the [REST documentation](https://domino-py.readthedocs.io/en/latest/pages/rest.html).

 <br>

+# Credits
+Domino is developed and maintained by [Tauffer Consulting](https://www.taufferconsulting.com/)